reposyncer/gnu-libc/README.md

 # gnu-libc
-Weekly synced mirror of glibc.
+Daily synced mirror of glibc.

 > [!IMPORTANT]\
 > The source code can be found on the [`master`](https://github.com/reposyncer/gnu-libc/tree/master) branch.